robert8138/deep-learning-deliberate-practice/concepts/learning_tricks.md

 ![Dropout](pictures/dropout.png)

+* **Early Stopping**: this approach stops training before the model starts to overfit.
+It's sometimes used but Andrew doesn't recommend it, because it doesn't clearly separate the tasks of overfit as much as you can, then later regularize, he called this the concept of orthogonalization.

 **Theme of noise in forward pass**: Dropout falls into a more general category of methods that introduce stochastic behavior in the forward pass of the network.
 During testing, the noise is marginalized over analytically (as is the case with dropout when multiplying by p), or numerically (e.g. via sampling, by performing several forward passes with different random decisions and then averaging over them).
 See more details [here](https://github.com/robert8138/deep-learning-deliberate-practice/blob/master/concepts/learning_enhancement.md#model-ensemble).

 **Take away**: In practice: It is most common to use a single, global L2 regularization strength that is cross-validated.
 It is also common to combine this with dropout applied after all layers.
 The value of p=0.5 is a reasonable default, but this can be tuned on validation data.